nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Electrochemical:** Pertaining to or involving electricity and chemical reactions, relevant to the detection method used in these sensors.

-### Expanded Definition and Usage\nElectrochemical aptasensors are increasingly favored for their ability to provide specific, sensitive, and real-time monitoring of a wide range of targets from single molecules in a complex mixture to low-level environmental toxins.
+### Expanded Definition and Usage:
+Electrochemical aptasensors are increasingly favored for their ability to provide specific, sensitive, and real-time monitoring of a wide range of targets from single molecules in a complex mixture to low-level environmental toxins.
 The electrochemical detection method allows these devices to be miniaturized and used in portable applications, making them ideal for point-of-care diagnostics, decentralized environmental testing, and complex sample analyses where traditional laboratory methods would be impractical.
 The versatility and adaptability of aptamers to various target structures, along with the low detection limits and rapid response times of electrochemical techniques, make electrochemical aptasensors a powerful tool in modern biosensing technology.